matheusfelipetp/matheusfelipetp/README.md

 <h3>Hello, welcome to my Github! :wave:</h3>

 <p align="left">
-Full Stack Software Engineer specializing in scalable architectures, high-performance APIs, and seamless user experiences.
-Currently at Senac Brasil, contributing to the digital transformation within the educational sector by designing cloud-native solutions that translate complex business rules into high-impact deliveries on a national scale.
+Full Stack Software Engineer specialized in scalable architectures, high-performance APIs, and user experience.
+Currently at BTG Pactual, contributing to digital transformation in the banking/financial sector, designing cloud-native solutions that connect complex business rules to high-impact deliverables on an international scale.

 <p align="left">
  Get in touch with me through my social networks: ⤵️